csh970605/csh970605.github.io/_posts/2023-04-03-Clustering.md

 | --- | --- | --- |
 | K-Means | Easy to understand.<br>Easy to apply.<br>Works great regardless of size.<br>Fast, efficient and high performance. | The number of clusters must be determined. |
 | Hierarchical Clustering | The optimal number of clusters can be obtained from the model itself.<br>Practical visualization through dendrogram. | Not suitable for large data sets. |

+<br><br>

+You can see my implementation on my [Github](https://github.com/csh970605/Machine-LearningA-Z/tree/main/Part%204%20-%20Clustering)